ajaberi1/NIST_total_elastic_CS/README.md

 # NIST_total_elastic_CS

-Extracting the total elastic cross section from the NIST website: https://srdata.nist.gov/SRD64/Elastic
+Extracting the total elastic cross section at each electron energies from the NIST website: https://srdata.nist.gov/SRD64/Elastic

 This code requires the selenium library.
 Use pip or conda to install selenium: